 General Ulysses S. Grant was in many respects a great man.
 He was undeniably a great general.
 As President of the United States, however, he didn’t perform nearly as well; he just wasn’t well-suited for the position.
-He had heart, and at least expressed much more passion for the plight of minorities (including women and people of color) and the injustices done to them than did even Lincoln, if not nearly as eloquently.
-But with an almost total lack of political instincts, his expressions remained ineffectual.
+He had heart, and at least expressed much more passion for the plight of minorities (including women, Native Americans, and people of color) and the injustices done to them than did even Lincoln, if not nearly as eloquently.
+But with an almost total lack of political instincts (as well as the lack of legislation at the time enabling federal action protecting minorities), his positions on these issues remained largely ineffectual.

 In this comprehensive biography, Brands reveals many details about Grant’s life from letters, Grant’s autobiography, and the testimony of others.
 What I never got a sense of, however, was just what Grant was thinking most of time (or not thinking, as the case may have been), nor much analysis of why events occurred as they did.
 Brands is at his best during Grant’s time in the Civil War.
 But even here, Brands just doesn’t go deep enough.
 For example, he quotes a number of sources about whether Grant actually was, or was not, drunk on several occasions, but never goes into why the rumors persisted, and doesn’t really even hazard an opinion as to how much truth there was to them.